 Each sub-fund may invest up to 20% of its net assets in ancillary liquid assets.
 The upper limit of 20% may only be temporarily exceeded for a period no longer than absolutely necessary if exceptionally unfavourable market conditions so require and if such a breach is justified taking the interests of investors into account.
 This restriction does not apply to liquid assets held to cover the risks of derivative financial instruments.
 Bank deposits, money market instruments or money market funds that meet the criteria of Article 41(1) of the Law of 2010 do not qualify as ancillary liquid assets within the meaning of Article 41(2) of the Law of 2010.
 Ancillary liquid assets should be limited to sight bank deposits, such as cash held in current accounts at a bank with instant access to cover current or exceptional payments, or for the period required for reinvestment in eligible assets pursuant to Article 41(1) of the Law of 2010, or for a period no longer than absolutely necessary in the event of unfavourable market conditions.
 A sub-fund may not invest more than 20% of its net asset value in sight deposits with a single institution.

-With the sub-funds, care is also taken to ensure that investments are broadly diversified in terms of markets, sectors, borrowers, ratings and companies.
-For this purpose, the sub-funds may invest up to 10% of their assets in existing UCITS and UCI, unless otherwise defined in the individual sub-funds' investment policy.
+The investments of the sub-funds should also be broadly diversified in terms of markets, sectors, issuers, ratings and companies.
+Unless stipulated otherwise by the investment policy of the sub-fund concerned, sub-funds may invest up to 10% of their net assets in existing undertakings for collective investment in transferable securities (UCITS) and undertakings for collective investment (UCI).